-Buy bus it takes 16 hours 15 minutes to travel 813 km from Vientiane to Don Det in the 4,000 Islands region of Southern Laos.
+By bus it takes from 15 to 17 hours to travel 813 km from Vientiane to Don Det in the 4,000 Islands area of Southern Laos.
 It is not possible to travel direct to Don Det from Luang Prabang or Vang Vieng by public transport, you first need to go to Vientiane to get a bus or minivan to Don Det.

-There is a single bus service a day from Vientiane to Don Det which is available to book online.
+There are 2 bus services a day from Vientiane to Don Det available to book online.

-Use the Search Form to purchase your bus tickets from Vientiane to Don Det.
+Use the Search Box below to buy your bus tickets from Vientiane to Don Det.

 Vientiane Bus Station